lxzswr/GcAmaxVcmax/README.md

 # GcAmaxVcmax

-The code provided here is for calculating the Gc, Amax and Vcmax in the paper:
+This repository hosts the code for calculating the Gc, Amax and Vcmax in the paper:

 Fu, Z., Ciais, P., Prentice, I. C., Gentine, P., Makowski, D., Bastos, A., Luo, X., Green, J., Stoy, P., Yang, H., Hajima, T., 2021.
 Atmospheric dryness reduces photosynthesis along a large range of soil water deficits.
 Nature Communications.
 (In review).